maxbeber/deep-water/README.md

 # Deep Water

 This project aims to track changes in water level using satellite imagery and deep learning.
 As part of my studies, I worked on this project with my colleague Karl as part of our portfolio project of the Data Science Retreat.
-The retreat consists of a three months intensive in-person bootcamp in Berlin.
+The retreat consists of a three months intensive in-person Data Science bootcamp in Berlin, Germany.

 **Table of Content:**
 1. Introduction